bcgov/MOH-ALR/runbooks/Release-Runbooks/EHIS-Runbooks/phocs-uat-march2026 Runbook.md

 ## Post-Deployment Steps (30 mins)

-[ ] EHIS-1701 , EHIS-2116 Update Sharing on PHOCS Action Plan Template
+[ ]  Update Sharing on PHOCS Action Plan Template

    1. App Launcher -> Action Plan Templates -> **navigate** to `all Phocs action plan templates` record

    [ ] - As part of post deployment steps, after the deployment of “Action plan templates“, the status of this template is ‘Read only’, it's not visible to the users while adding a template on Action plan creation.
    -So please do the following steps to activate the template,
-   -Note: Login as Phocs system admin user should have only Permissions assigned -Step 1: Clone the existing Templates
+   -Note: Login as Phocs system admin user should have only phocs Permissions assigned -Step 1: Clone the existing Templates
    -Step 2: After cloning the Original Action Plan Template Before Publishing the template in the items section of Document checklist items